telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 - Captures all HTTP(S) traffic from the active network adapter.

-- No limitations related to frameworks, applications, operating systems, and other configuration specifics that we usually need to handle when using an HTTP(S) proxy.
+- No limitations related to frameworks, applications, operating systems, and other configuration specifics that you usually must handle when using an HTTP(S) proxy.

-- Allows you to control the range of IP addresses and processes which must be monitored.
+- Allows you to control the range of IP addresses and processes to monitor.

 ## Prerequisites